 Once a woman discovers she is pregnant, a string of actions begins to take place.
 There will be many trips to the doctor, sharing news with friends and family, reading different material on what to expect with a newborn, and adjusting to life during pregnancy.
 During one of the early stage visits during pregnancy, the health care professional will provide an estimated due date of when the child will be born.
 This due date helps to inform other decisions and progression during the pregnancy.

-It is important that expectant parents and health professionals have an approximate due date, since numerous decisions are based upon that date.
-The baby’s estimated due date is never 100 percent accurate because most women are unaware of the exact date they conceived.
-Therefore, physicians must use one of two methods for determining a woman’s due date:
+One of the reasons that it is important that expectant parents and health professionals have an approximate due date is that numerous decisions are based upon that date.
+It can be expected that the baby’s estimated due date is almost never 100 percent accurate because most women are unaware of the exact date they conceived.
+Therefore, physicians will often use one of two methods for determining a woman’s due date:

-While not all incorrect due dates result in injuries to the mother or child, there are times the incorrect estimates can cause serious injury or death.
-Some risks associated with incorrect due dates include:
+While not all incorrect due dates result in injuries to the mother or child, there are times in which incorrect estimates can cause serious injury or death, especially if they are far from the original estimated due date.
+Some risks associated with incorrect due dates that estimate a later birth date include: